Lung Fu Pao doesn’t take itself too seriously, but there are serious good times to be had here.

 It was a stormy night when we visited, and we were in dire need of a pick-me-up.
-The first thing that happened on entering Lung Fu Pao – the supplied hand sanitiser becoming enthusiastically unclogged, all over us – was extremely on brand for a “dutty dining” themed restaurant, and we felt appropriately initiated.
+The first thing that happened on entering Lung Fu Pao was the supplied hand sanitiser becoming enthusiastically unclogged all over us – and it was extremely on brand for a “dutty dining” themed restaurant, and we felt appropriately initiated.

 Lung Fu Pao is intimidating.
 It’s bold and unafraid to offend.
 It’s named after a local porn magazine, after all (not linking – Google it!), and pages of the magazine are on the ceiling of the bar and also in the toilets.
-Most of the images are suitably redacted, but there are no guarantees.
+Most of the Lung Fu Pao pics are suitably redacted, but there are no guarantees.

 Lung Fu Pao is disorientating too.
 The placemats and plates are made to look slightly out of focus, and the tabletops add to the effect, the spinning arcs reflecting different colours at different angles.
 It feels like every photo is out of focus.
 There are pink bananas hanging from the entrance, and the whole effect is unsettling but not uncomfortable.

 It’s not all dirty double talk though.
-Lung Fu Pao (龍虎豹) also means “dragon, tiger, panther”.
+Lung Fu Pao (龍虎豹) may be an adult magazine but it also means “dragon, tiger, panther”.
 One of the founders is a tattoo artist, and there is some of his G-rated artwork on the walls.
 His work is also on the staff shirts, some of which are available for purchase (we just know they will be popular owing to their striking, irezumi design).

 The playlist is genuinely awesome, even if you don’t know all the beats (you can find it as Sushi & Sounds on Spotify).
 The staff – even the cool, tattooed sushi chefs – are friendly, attentive and not at all scary.
 But don’t bring your kids – this spot is only for grown-ups.